 POLLED HEREFORDS: We are one association, but will have two separate heifer shows, steers will be shown polled & horned as one division.
 Heifers must have registration papers.
 Steers must have registration papers, no certificates will be accepted.
-Animals may be co-owned with siblings, provided each junior owner is an individual National Junior Hereford member and a member of the lowa Junior Hereford Association for the year 2022.
+Animals may be co-owned with siblings, provided each junior owner is an individual National Junior Hereford member and a member of the Iowa Junior Hereford Association for the year 2021.
 All exhibitors must follow the rules of the American Junior Hereford Association.
 HORNED HEREFORDS: We are one association, but will have two separate heifer shows, steers will be shown polled & horned as one division.
 Heifers must have registration papers.
 Steers must have registration papers, no certificates will be accepted.
-Animals may be co-owned with siblings, provided each junior owner is an individual National Junior Hereford member and a member of the lowa Junior Hereford Association for the year 2022.
+Animals may be co-owned with siblings, provided each junior owner is an individual National Junior Hereford member and a member of the Iowa Junior Hereford Association for the year 2021.
 All exhibitors must follow the rules of the American Junior Hereford Association.

-LIMOUSIN: New for 2023: All steers that qualify for registration with NALF as a percentage, purebred or Lim-Flex are eligible to show.
+LIMOUSIN: New for 2022: All steers that qualify for registration with NALF as a percentage, purebred or Lim-Flex are eligible to show.
 Heifers must be 75% or greater Limousin blood and have an orange NALF registration paper.
-Must have registration papers in hand at
+Must have registration papers in hand at check-in and be in the exhibitor's name.

 LIM-FLEX FEMALES: Females registered as Lim-Flex with a purple NALF registration certificate will be eligible to compete.
 75% Lim-Flex females are not eligible for the Limousin female show.
-Must have registration papers in hand at check-in and be in the exhibitor's name
+Must have registration papers in hand at check-in and be in the exhibitor's name.